Brumpton History, Family Crest & Coats of Arms

 Early History of the Brumpton family

-Another 141 words (10 lines of text) covering the years 1440, 1508, 1690 and 1751 are included under the topic Early Brumpton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brumpton research.
+Another 71 words (5 lines of text) covering the years 1436, 1436, 1440, 1508, 1690 and 1751 are included under the topic Early Brumpton History in all our PDF Extended History products and printed products wherever possible.

 Brumpton Spelling Variations

-spelling variations were common, even among the names of the most literate people.
-Known variations of the Brumpton family name include Brampton, Bramton and others.
+Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
+Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
+Therefore, spelling variations were common, even among the names of the most literate people.
+Known variations of the Brumpton family name include Brampton, Bramton, Brompton, Brumton and others.

 Early Notables of the Brumpton family (pre 1700)